-The perception here is that for home owners to build to these levels would create a false sense of security, placing them in unexpectedly high levels of danger.
+The perception here, one assumes, is that for home owners to build to these levels would create a false sense of security, placing them in unexpectedly high levels of danger.
 However, the principle of the standard is that building to each BAL level presents the same level of risk or exposure to the dwelling: the lower the BAL – the greater the distance from the hazard/vegetation.

 Nevertheless agencies encourage the building of conventional houses with low to mid-range BAL level features – no higher than BAL-29 – and then expect the homeowner to actively manage the vegetation hazard.

 The problem that we see every fire season is that these active measures are frequently not carried out despite the many annual warnings for home owners to be prepared for bushfires.

 For the fire authorities to promote this approach is somewhat paradoxical because the first principle of risk mitigation is to prioritise passive protection (such as building better bushfire protection) over active measures (keeping hazard vegetation cleared).
 Compared to permanent building features, landscapes are highly dynamic and far less dependable.